 The New York Jets have a lot riding on their season-opening foray into Buffalo against the Bills.

-The same goes for the New York Giants, who have not only the Monday Night Football home stage against the Pittsburgh Steelers, but a chance to show this will not be the 4-12 campaign from last year.
+The same goes for the New York Giants, who have not only the Monday Night Football home stage against the Pittsburgh Steelers, but also a chance to show that this will not be the 4-12 campaign from last year.